Share This Article

 What is a CDS caregiver?

-Under the consumer directed services (CDS) program, which is offered through Medicaid, Missourians could hire family members or friends as their personal caregivers.
+Under the consumer directed services (CDS) program, which is offered through Medicaid, Missourians could hire family members or friends as their personal caregivers or care providers.

 You may want to consider this option if you already provide care to a loved one who is on Medicaid.